Divergent-Insights/dbt-dataquality/README.md

 - Use `dbt run --select dbt_quality.tests` to load tests logs

 ## Data Quality Attributes
-This package supports capturing and reporting on Data Quality Attributes; this is a very popular feature!
+This package supports capturing and reporting on Data Quality Attributes.
+This is a very popular feature!

-To use this functionality just following these simple steps:
+To use this functionality just follow these simple steps:

 ### Add tests to your models
 Just add tests to your models following [the standard dbt testing process](https://docs.getdbt.com/docs/building-a-dbt-project/tests)